openshift/ansible-service-broker/docs/usecases.md

 ServiceCatalog -> Service Consumer: Go WebApp instance ready

 ```
-## Issues

-* does the service consumer have to initiate the binds?

 ## Bindable Database Service
 There are services that will be deployed that simply exist to be bound to other applications.
 Typical use case is a Mariadb database instance.